ivonalive/BillTracker_Project_Scope/README.md

 ![Bill View](BillView.jpg)

-Users are able to click on a bill and open its information.
-Bill view has an option to edit name, amount, date due or switch from auto to payment link.
-Delete button allows users to delete the entire bill.
+Users are able to click on a bill and open its information in a pop up window.
+Bill view displays name, amount, due date payment information.
+The “Delete” button allows users to delete the entire bill.
+Once clicked the “Edit” button replaced the bill view pop up.
+On edit pop up users can edit all the bill information and save it.

 ### 2.3 Add Bill

 ![Add Bill Future](AddBill.jpg)

-When users hover over a date’s number an option ‘+’ to add a new bill appears.
-Once clicked it opens a form with fields for the bill’s information.
+When users hover over a date’s number an option “+” to add a new bill appears.
+Once clicked it opens a pop up form with fields for the bill’s information.
 Basic information is the bill’s name and amount.
 The optional is payment information.
 Users can paste a link to their bill’s payment information for easier future allocation of the page, or they can put a name of the card they are using and that way they know where the money will be taken from.
+After the “Save” button is clicked the pop up form closes and bill appears on the date added.
+Users get to stay on the monthly view page at all times.

 # 3rd Party API